Eschatologue/CM_wiki/docs/lore/celestial.md

 ## Studying Celestial

-> "What does 'Out of all, one must pay the price' mean?
+> *"What does 'Out of all, one must pay the price' mean?
 What price??
 I'm not paying taxes to whoever wrote these things!
-Oh [redacted]!
-The paper!
-It's burning!!!" - An Elven Scholar
+Oh [elven curse words]!!
+The paper!!
+It's burning!!!" - An Elven Scholar*

 In every part of the world, there are those who are clever, foolish, or perhaps both, willing to study Celestial!
 Each nation calls them by different names: Scholars of Correspondence in London, Psykers in Mykrrheim and Valinor, Blemished Ones in Gallia, and Heretics in Soterrano.
 Despite their different titles, these scholars share a common fate: they tend to randomly combust after studying the language.